Babcia, Busha, Busia, Grandma, Nana or Babushka. What do you call your Polish grandma?

-Grandma, Nana, Babushka.
-What do you call your Grandma?
-Babcia, a Polish grandmother holds a very dear place in the childhood of every Pole, so it's only fair we learn more about her!
+The most frequently used and correct polish word for grandma is Babcia.
+A Polish grandmother holds a very special place in every polish child's hearts, so it's only fair we learn more about her!

-The Polish name or term for grandma.
-We all know of the term Babushka, often used to describe elderly Slavic women, but it's not a Polish word - apart from the dolls, or talking about the headscarf, this term is mostly known to describe a Russian grandmother and is not at all a Polish word for Grandmother.
-Nor are Busha or Busia although they tend to be used in the Polish-American variations of the Polish language.
+We all know of the term Babushka is often used to describe elderly Slavic women.
+However, it's not a Polish word, apart from the dolls or talking about the headscarf.
+This term is mostly known to describe a Russian grandmother and is not at all a Polish word for Grandmother.

 There are some funny stereotypes about having a Polish grandmother.
-They are more visible in Polish-American surroundings as they might seem quite uncommon, be you will discover you find most of them synonymous with all caring grandmothers.
-Here are some to put a smile on your face and make you shout out Babciu!
-(Grandma!)
+They are more apparent in the Polish American surroundings as they might seem quite uncommon, be you will discover you find most of them synonymous with all caring grandmothers.

 Now that you know a little bit more about Polish grandmothers, you can appreciate your own Babcia more, even if you're not Polish.
 Be thankful for having them in your life and make sure that one day your grandchildren will love you so!